mhaq3303/A3-2024/README.md

 - **Selected filters**: Multiple filters may not select at the same time on occasion, even when the "selected filters" text says otherwise.
 This can lead to potentially misleading information.
 - **Pagination loading**: The pagination buttons are spread out, and due to the pagination functions in JS, it'd be hard to refit it to a standard Bootstrap pagination bar.
 Instead, a spread out pagination system is used.
 Also, if a user clicks the profile page and clicks back on the home page, it'd still load back to page 1.
 - **Data Selection**: Some games are not in the API for whatever reason, meaning some games may not show up for users (eg. TLOZ: Majora's Mask 3D).
+- **Mobile Interface**: I ended up completely forgetting to make it mobile responsive too little too late, and while attempting to use React I found it difficult to have it work with my current code fully.
+In the future, developers can implement React for a more functional mobile prototype.
 Developers can expand on the filters and pagination functions by simplifying the code further.
 Pagination can be fixed to be centered in the middle with appropriate styling & functionality without overly complicated JS functions.
 Filters can be fixed through a better function that checks for games matching the filter using the API.

 # Acknowledgement